kippisone/atom-node-inspector/README.md

 Run the debugger
 ----------------

-The debugger will be start by the command `node-debug:start` or by pressing `ctrl`+`i`.
+The debugger will be start by the command `node-debug:run` or by pressing `ctrl`+`i`.
 The debugger reads the main file from package.json of the current project.
 It looks for a `debug` flag or reads from the `main` propertie.